ichen-lab-ucsb/WFLIVM_k-Seq/README.md

 **Content**

 - k-seq: script for count data processing pipeline for *k*-Seq fitting
-- graphics: scripts to generate the graphics in the paper
+- graphics: scripts to generate the figures in the paper